whosonfirst/deprecated-go-rasterzen-lambda/README.md

 Run the `go-rasterzen` code in an AWS Lambda function.

+## IMPORTANT

+This package has been deprecated and is no longer being maintained.
+All the functionality has been moved in to the [go-rasterzen](https://github.com/whosonfirst/go-rasterzen#lambda) package.

 ## Install

 You will need to have both `Go` (specifically a version of Go more recent than 1.7 so let's just assume you need [Go 1.9](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type: